Samsung NC10: Storage

-An interesting note with these, the BIOS battery sometimes goes bad and replacing it can solve clock issues as well as being an "if all else fails" test before resorting to a chip replacement.

-Due to the way these are made it is sometimes feasible to make a new module using heatshrink, the old salvaged battery cables with nickel tags and some Z axis screen repair tape with blue cure nail varnish as an anti-vibration method if original batteries can't be shipped.

 Operating systems

 Windows platform

 The NC10 was shipped with Windows XP Home Edition and can be upgraded to Windows Vista, Windows 7, Windows 8.1, or Windows 10.
+As the Intel Atom N270 processor is 32-bit, Windows 10 is the latest version of Windows that can be installed, as Windows 11 onwards no longer support 32-bit processors.

 Linux

 Linux (e.g. Ubuntu Netbook Edition, Xubuntu, Lubuntu, or Debian) runs well with the stock 1GB of RAM.

 "Hackintosh" platform

 The NC10 can be used as the platform to run Mac OS X using the IDeneb installation method.
 This combination of installing Apple's operating system on non-Apple hardware is often referred to as a "hackintosh" computer.
 In many cases, some features of either the hardware or software may not be totally functional or work as intended.
 There have been several such issues reported when using the NC10's default hardware.